 For some old devices that cannot be connected through the USB port, motherboards also have parallel ports.
 The motherboard also has various slots like the RAM slots which hold the RAM and connect it to the computer system.
 Other slots include the PCI slot (for inserting expansion cards on a computer), ISA slot (for connecting modems), AGP slot (for attaching video cards), and the power supply slot.

 The Central Processing unit is one of the most essential parts of a computer system and the motherboard holds accountability for having the CPU or processor embedded in it.

 The complementary metal oxide semiconductor battery is used to store the BIOS program and settings, and the date and time.

 Motherboard Sizes Vs Form Factors?

 The form factor is a standard in computers that manufacturers follow to make sure that their parts are compatible with the motherboard.
 It is typically significant because it is the one that decides the overall size of the chassis.
-The size of the motherboard actually represents the dimensions and other PCB specs.
+The size of the motherboard actually represents the dimensions and specifications it offers.

 What Are The Different Sizes of Motherboards?

 The different sizes or form factors of Motherboards are ATX, ITX, BTX, and NLX form factors.
 These form factors have some extended versions.
 Let’s learn about them.

 The most common form factor used in PCs today is ATX and these are the boards that you will find most easily in the market.
 ATX stands for Advanced Technology Extended and it was created by Intel back in 1995.
 A standard ATX motherboard has dimensions of 12 x 9.6 inches OR 305 x 244 millimeters.